scripe2022/cse15l-lab-reports/lab-report-3-week-4.md

 ![](src/yuhang_lab3_1.png)

-But in non-recursive mode, grep's file cannot be a directory:
+But in non-recursive mode, `grep`'s file cannot be a directory:

 ![](src/yuhang_lab3_2.png)

 ### (b). standard input
-There are many methods of standard input, directly using the keyboard to simulate input in the terminal, redirect, or pipe.
+There are many methods of standard input, using the keyboard to simulate input in the terminal, redirect, or pipe.

 ![](src/yuhang_lab3_3.png)

 ### (c). priority
 >A  FILE  of  “-”  stands  for  standard  input.
 If  no FILE is given, recursive searches examine the working directory, and nonrecursive searches read standard input.

-If neither a file nor standard input is specified, in recursive mode grep assumes that the directory it is looking for is the current directory; in non-recursive mode, grep will read your simulated standard input in the terminal.
+If neither a file nor standard input is specified, in recursive mode `grep` assumes that the directory is the current directory; in non-recursive mode, `grep` will read your simulated standard input in the terminal.

 ![](src/yuhang_lab3_4.png)

-If both file and standard input are specified, grep ignores standard input:
+If both file and standard input are specified, `grep` ignores standard input:

 ![](src/yuhang_lab3_5.png)